Our products

 Iceland, on the other hand, is right at the confluence of the warm Gulf Stream and the cold Arctic currents.
 Icelandic waters are, on average, 2-4°C colder than Norwegian waters in comparable fishing areas.
 This has a direct and measurable effect on cod:

 • Slower growth: In colder waters, the cod's metabolism slows down.
-The fish takes longer to reach its adult size.
+The fish takes longer to reach adult size.

 • Denser flesh: Slower growth produces more compact muscle fibers and a firmer texture.